May 8-11, 2014

 National School of Fine Arts and the Universidad Autónoma de Santo Domingo.

-2011 Selected to be part of the “S-Files”, the 6th edition of the El Museo del Barrio Biennial in NY.
+2011 “S-Files”, the 6th Edition, El Museo del Barrio Biennial in New York

 2008-07 Three awards of Excellence by The Society of News Design